What are Louisiana Utility Bonds?

 Get the utility service that you need through this surety bond!

-Utility bonds are required by different public and private utility companies in Louisiana prior to providing a service or restoring service.
+Utility bonds are required by different public and private utility companies in Louisiana before providing a service or restoring service.

-A surety bond is a standard requirement for most utility companies, but there are those that will only ask for a surety bond if the applicant has a history of delinquent accounts.
+A surety bond is a standard requirement for most utility companies, but some will only ask for a surety bond if the applicant has a history of delinquent accounts.

 What are the Utility Bond amounts?